kouui/dstpol2hazel/README.md

 ##: and then add the atmosphere 'ch1' to the model
 ##  - 'Height': height from photosphere in unit of [arcsec] (how it is converted to [km] is still not sure)
-##  - 'Line' : related to which atmoc model to use
+##  - 'Line' : related to which atomic model to use
 ##  - 'Wavelength' : the wavelength range for simulating this specific 'Line'
 mod.add_chromosphere({'Name': 'ch1', 'Spectral region': 'spec1', 'Height': 10.0, 'Line': '10830',
                       'Wavelength': [10826, 10833]})